menna-elgendy/Menna-Elgendy/README.md

 #How to run the file
 #The final project file is called FinalCheckersProject.py.
-Then there are 4 image files that have to be downloaded.
+There are extra 4 image files that have to be downloaded.
 #1) PLAYER.gif 2) EXIT.gif 3)PLAYERS.gif 4)Mainmenu.gif
 #The path for the 4 images will have to be modfied for the main menu to show up -Lines 922 to 925-.
 #Libraries used were Tkinter and pygame.